mmistakes/minimal-mistakes/_posts/2018-04-2017-PowerShell-Summit-Recap.md

 #### Dinner and Drinks - Hey awesome guy!

 I went out to dinner with a large group and ended up stumbling into Kris Powell (the man that I yelled at from an Uber) and Jordan Hammond who both work for a company that makes a product that we use at work, PDQ.
-They both post blog articles and sometimes host the weekly webcast that they do.
+They both post blog articles and occasionaly host the weekly webcast that they do.
 We got to talk shop about their product and got to talk about some awesome powershell stuff.
 Their webcasts originally got me started into automation and prompted me to buy the first Month of Lunches book.

 ![Kris Powell (left) and Jordan Hammand(right)](/assets/pdqguys.jpg){:class="img-responsive"}

+I went back for a drink at the hotel bar and ran into a whole slew of fantastic people that I would grow closer with as the week went on.
+It was so special to just feel comfortable walking up to a group of PowerShellers and just hop right in.
+I got so much fantastic advice from people over the course of the week in that bar/lounge area.
+I got to become friends with quite a few killer people.
+A lot of the social events ended up being more valuable than some of the sessions and that isn't to downplay the sessions; they were fantastic.
+There just something about being able to have a conversation with other people and share experiences and different things we've encountered in PowerShell.

 #### Lightning Demo!